 All factors must be weighed and none alone is dispositive.
 Id.

 The Law Offices of Philip R. Brown is committed to providing the highest quality legal representation of Plaintiffs and Defendants in commercial litigation and personal injury matters.
 Because of our legal experience we have been honored to serve as Hawaii attorney for some of the state's most well known citizens and businesses.
 However, we take great pride in the fact that we strive to treat all of our clients with the same courtesy and respect.
 We understand that even the most modest cases are still the most important legal matters that you may ever be involved in.
-We are also very proud of the fact that as a full service Hawaii attorney, we have recovered millions of dollars for our clients.
+We are also very proud of the fact that as a full service Hawaii law firm, we have recovered millions of dollars for our clients.